n8henrie/pycookiecheat/README.md

 ### As a Command-Line Tool

-As of v0.7.0, pycookiecheat includes a command line tool for ease of use.
-By default it prints the cookies to stdout as JSON but can also output a file in Netscape Cookie File Format.

 After installation, the CLI tool can be run as a python module `python -m` or with a standalone console script: